Kev1ar/COMP2110-web-portal/report.md

 The problem I faced was that I could not confirm the format of the information obtained at the web site.
 At first, I populated the code and it did not return any value.
 I tried modifying the fench and it turned out that the URL I was trying to get the information from was wrong.
 The month and date are displayed as garbled.
 After trying to change the URL, I found that the type of information I needed to try to get was json, but the type I wanted to output was string. finally, I tried response.text() to convert the information to string.

 Although we did work together on this assignment, it was more like a factory assembly line than the group work I used to understand.
 Each person goes and finishes their part and then uploads it.
 For this assignment, I think this type of collaboration is fine.
 There is sometimes a problem where I am pulling and making something and someone else has already uploaded it.
 I get a version conflict when I am uploading.
 This is when communication between group members is important.
 We solved this problem by communicating during the production process.

 ---

+### 45229082 Kevin La - HolidayWidget

+Despite the challenges and inconveniences of this group assignment, I personally found it quite enjoyable.
+The project simulates developing a GitHub project with a small team of developers and allows me to see the application of code that we learned throughout the unit.
+Both of these aspects provided me with insightful experience to what I need to work on as a software developer.
+In reflection of the experience, I would divide the challenges faced into the individual and group scopes.

+Working on the widgets as an individual became a constant learning process, especially when trying to apply the fetch code with the external API’s.
+Initially, I struggled with understanding the fetch and API interaction, however glancing at Steph’s weather code, paired with some trial and error, got me accustomed to the usage.
+After completing the holiday-widget and moving towards the task-widget, I definitely started to gain speed in my coding.
+I remember Gian or Steph saying that we should complete the functional aspects first before doing the CSS for the website.
+Following this advice with my widget really sped up the work, by coding the functional design then the visual design, I didn’t have to delete code as I added new features.

+Group work was definitely a struggle (I take a lot of responsibility) but helped me learn the most.
+For GitHub, I often had the habit of committing in large snippets.
+I realized this was inconvenient for my group members as they didn’t realize what areas of the website I was working on.
+By committing more frequently and pulling from the main repository more often, I could save time when trying to merge my work (avoid collisions).
+In terms of time management, I did most of my work at the start and end of the assignment.
+I think having a more consistent work schedule, especially in the middle of the assignment, would have levitated a lot of the CSS pressure towards the end.

+Communication was probably the largest challenge with the assignment.
+Due to me not coming to class for select weeks and poor work balance with other units, I didn’t meet the members until the ending days of the assignment.
+By working more on the assignment during the middle of the timeline, we could have had more group meetings and talks.
+This would have amounted to a more cohesively visual end-product.
+Overall, I personally enjoyed my group members but did think Zion could have contributed earlier into the timeline.

+---